 Well, it was a tortuous and family crushing process (my father was lessee to protect me from Steve’s bankruptcy), but I got there in the end, and with a fantastic bit of advice from my dad: “Tina, you’re too emotional.
 Get all emotion out of dealing with people because it’s a killer, and will do you no favours.”

 Lesson six?
 As women, emotion does tend to cloud our decisions way too often, so get rid of that, and think like a man.
-Something I did at Expo 88, dealing with a powerful boyfriend, and I profited an easy $30K.
+Something I did at Expo 88, dealing with a powerful boyfriend, and I profited a good $30K.
+Courtesy of a great lawyer.
 Lesson learned.

-Lesson seven was courtesy of that same very powerful boyfriend.
-Emmett Cunningham, who came hot on the heels of my time with Peter Bayliss, living next door to the Gambaros.
-Emmett built Expos around the world, and gave me two tenders at Expo 88.
+Lesson seven was via of that same very powerful boyfriend.
+Jack C., who came hot on the heels of my time with Peter Bayliss, living next door to the Gambaros.
+Jack built Expos around the world, and gave me two tenders at Expo 88.
 He taught me how to tender – dragging me along to watch him pitch to the Russians.
-He was like a premier danseuse, getting every yes from his audience possible as he spread the beautiful potential before them, then hitting them with the deal: $3 million.
+He was like a premier danseur, getting every ‘yes’ from his audience possible as he spread the beautiful potential before them, then hitting them with the deal: $3 million.

 At this table, I do not have to explain the psychology and engendering of trust that this approach has.
 Needless to say, I never lost a tender since.